DOMESTIC VIOLENCE ATTORNEY IN BROOKLYN

 - Dental or medical.
 This is often used in cases involving strangulation or other similar offenses.
-It can also be used if you had to use a procedure such as CPR (chest compressions) or the Heimlich Maneuver on the person to render lifesaving aid to them and they were injured in the process.
+It can also be used if you had to use a procedure such as CPR (chest compressions) or the Heimlich Maneuver on the person to render lifesaving aid to him or her and he or she was injured in the process.

 - Mental disease or defect.
 This can be on either side of the case.
-You may have certain mental health issues that caused you to act in a certain way, or the victim can have certain mental health issues that caused them to perceive your actions as violent and threatening.
+You may have certain mental health issues that caused you to act in a certain way, or the victim can have certain mental health issues that caused him or her to perceive your actions as violent and threatening.

 Call The Litvak Law Firm at (718) 929-2908 for your free phone consultation with a skilled domestic violence defense lawyer.
 Get peace of mind knowing that you and your case are in good hands.
 The help that you need for your case is just a phone call away.
 Don’t wait; pick up the phone and call today.